j1cs/challenge/README.md

 # Development
 You need to create a button to redirect to the backend to log in with google.
 The url is `http://localhost:8080/oauth/login/google`.
 After you choose your use and log in you'll redirect to the url you set <a href="#configuration">earlier</a>.

+You can check swagger in the follow url: `http://localhost:8080/swagger-ui`

 # Security
 After login you'll see the JWT in the cookie to use in your requests.